mentorvikash/microfront/README.md

 - The shared-ui library provides reusable components consumed by student and teacher apps
 - All services must be running for the full application to work
 - The application uses lazy loading for better performance
-- Babel configuration (`.babelrc`) is required for all React applications to handle JSX syntax
+- Babel configuration (`.babelrc`) is required for all React applications (shell, student, teacher, shared-ui) to handle JSX syntax
+- The student app has an `index.jsx` file at the root level that imports the bootstrap file from the `scr` folder

 ## 🔄 Future Enhancements